RIKEN-RCCS/lens3/v2/doc/design.md

 These are semi-static information.

-__cf:reg__ and __cf:mux__ (these are literal key strings) entries store the settings of services.  __cf:mux:mux-name__ is a variant to cf:mux, and used to choose a specific setting to Multiplexer service.
+__cf:reg__ and __cf:mux__ (these are literal key strings) entries store the settings of the services.  __cf:mux:mux-name__ is a variant to cf:mux, which is for choosing a specific setting to Multiplexer.
-The mux-name is a string passed as a command argument to a service.
+The mux-name may be passed as a command argument to the service.

-Primary reason for storing configuration settings (cf:mux and cf:reg) in the keyval-db is to let them parsed in advance.
-Detecting typos at the start of a service is very annoying.
+Primary reason for storing configurations (cf:mux and cf:reg) in the keyval-db is to let them parsed in advance.
+Detecting typos at the start of a service is annoying.

 __uu:uid__ entry is a record of a user with user's GID and the enabled status.
 It may be added by an administrator tool, or, may be added automatically when a user accesses Registrar.
-Automatically added entries are marked by ".Ephemeral=true".
+Automatically added entries are marked by "Ephemeral=true".

-__um:claim__ entry is to map a user claim to a UID, where a claim is an ID passed by authentication.
+__um:claim__ entry maps a user claim to a UID, where a claim is an ID passed by an authentication such as OIDC.
 It is used when Registrar is configured with "claim_uid_map=map".

 ### Storage Entries (DB-NUMBER=2)